What you need to know

 Identifying and assessing these risks will require an informed and objective review of relevant underlying forecasts, with the appropriate involvement of operational and financial personnel who have a sufficient understanding of the company’s business and cash flows.
-They will need to be able to assess and evaluate the appropriateness of the inputs into the forecast and be able to objectively and effectively stress test key assumptions.
-It will also likely require involvement by knowledgeable treasury and finance specialists who can (1) validate the company’s ability to access debt or equity financing; (2) review key provisions in critical debt, vendor, or customer documents; and (3) accurately calculate current debt covenant compliance, and projected compliance based on updated forecasts, in accordance with the stated terms of the underlying agreements.
+They will need to be able to assess and evaluate the appropriateness of the inputs into the forecast and be able to objectively and effectively stress test key assumptions, including assessing whether changes to prior forecasts are necessary.
+Risk identification and assessment will also likely require involvement by knowledgeable treasury and finance specialists who can (1) validate the company’s ability to access debt or equity financing; (2) review key provisions in critical debt, vendor, or customer documents; and (3) accurately calculate current debt covenant compliance, and projected compliance based on updated forecasts, in accordance with the stated terms of the underlying agreements.

 2. Develop a plan

 When management identifies conditions or events that raise substantial doubt about a company’s ability to continue as a going concern, management should consider whether its plans that are intended to mitigate those relevant conditions or events will alleviate the substantial doubt.
 The mitigating effect of management’s plans should be considered only to the extent that (1) it is probable that the plans will be effectively implemented and, if so, (2) it is probable that the plans will mitigate the conditions or events that raise substantial doubt about the company’s ability to continue as a going concern within one year after the date that the financial statements are issued.